Alexandru-Bulai/website-project/README.md

 ### E2E Testing

 We are using Playwright to perform some End 2 End Testing.
 Run `npm run e2e-local` to perform all checks locally and see an HTML report.
 Run `npm run e2e` in your CI or if don't need a visual report produced.

-For picking certain tests, visual debugging etc you can run `npx playwright test --ui`
+For picking certain tests, visual debugging etc you can run `npx playwright test --ui`.

 ## Technologies used